Interstellar travel: Interstellar distances

 Distances between the planets in the Solar System are often measured in astronomical units (AU), defined as the average distance between the Sun and Earth, some 1.5E8 km.
 Venus, the closest planet to Earth is (at closest approach) 0.28 AU away.
 Neptune, the farthest planet from the Sun, is 29.8 AU away.
-As of January 20, 2023, Voyager 1, the farthest human-made object from Earth, is 159 AU away.
+As of January 20, 2023, Voyager 1, the farthest human-made object from Earth, is 163 AU away, exiting the Solar System at a speed of 17 km/s (0.006% of the speed of light).

 The closest known star, Proxima Centauri, is approximately 4.243 ly away, or over 9,000 times farther away than Neptune.

 Because of this, distances between stars are usually expressed in light-years (defined as the distance that light travels in vacuum in one Julian year) or in parsecs (one parsec is 3.26 ly, the distance at which stellar parallax is exactly one arcsecond, hence the name).
 Light in a vacuum travels around 300000 km per second, so 1 light-year is about convert 1 or 1 ly AU.
 Hence, Proxima Centauri is approximately 4.243 light-years from Earth.

 Another way of understanding the vastness of interstellar distances is by scaling: One of the closest stars to the Sun, Alpha Centauri A (a Sun-like star that is one of two companions of Proxima Centauri), can be pictured by scaling down the Earth–Sun distance to 1 m.
 On this scale, the distance to Alpha Centauri A would be 276 km.

-The fastest outward-bound spacecraft yet sent, Voyager 1, has covered 1/600 of a light-year in 30 years and is currently moving at 1/18,000 the speed of light.
-At this rate, a journey to Proxima Centauri would take 80,000 years.
+The fastest outward-bound spacecraft yet sent, Voyager 1, has covered 1/390 of a light-year in 46 years and is currently moving at 1/17,600 the speed of light.
+At this rate, a journey to Proxima Centauri would take 75,000 years.